openlab-at-city-tech/openlab/wp-content/plugins/captcha/readme.txt

 If there is a variable in the check function responsible for the errors output, you can concatenate variable $error to this variable.
 If the 'cptch_verify' filter hook returns 'true', it means that you have entered the CAPTCHA answer properly.
 In all other cases, the function will return the string with the error message.

+= Why is the CAPTCHA missing in the comments form? =

+Plugin displays captcha for those comments forms which were written in the same way as comments forms for the standard WordPress themes.
+Unfortunately, the plugin is incompatible with comments forms generated by using SAAS (eg: Disqus or JetPack comments forms).
+If you don't use SAAS comments forms, please follow the next steps:
+1. Using FTP, please go to {wp_root_folder}/wp-content/themes/{your_theme}.
+2. Find and open "comments.php" file.
+It is possible that the file that is used to display the comment form in your theme called differently or comment form output functionality is inserted directly in the other templates themes (eg "single.php" or "page.php").
+In this case, you need to open the corresponding file.
+3. Make sure that the file contains one of the next hooks:

+`do_action ( 'comment_form_logged_in_after' )
+do_action ( 'comment_form_after_fields' )
+do_action ( 'comment_form' )`

+If you didn't find one of these hooks, then put the string `<?php do_action( 'comment_form', $post->ID ); ?>` in the comment form.

+= Can I move the Captcha block in the comment form? =

+It depends on the comments form.
+If the hook call by means of which captcha works (after_comment_field or something like this) is present in the file "comments.php", you can change captcha positioning by moving this hook call.
+Please find the file "comments.php" in the theme and change position of the line do_action( 'comment_form_after_fields' ); or any similar line - place it under the Submit button.
+In case there is no such hook in the comments file of your theme, then, unfortunately, this option is not available.

 = I got the message "On your site uses functions ... that are deprecated".
 What should I do? =

 Starting with version 4.2.3, we have changed the functionality for faster and more correct plugin work.
-You need to replace the output and response checking for the CAPTCHA in your form according to the instruction by the link <https://support.bestwebsoft.com/hc/en-us/articles/202353439> or the appropriate point in the FAQ (see "I would like to add Captcha to the custom form on my website.
-How can I do this? ").
+You need to replace the output and response checking for the CAPTCHA in your form according to [the instruction](https://support.bestwebsoft.com/hc/en-us/articles/202353439) or the appropriate point in the FAQ (see "I would like to add Captcha to the custom form on my website.
+How can I do this?").
 After making changes, simply close the message in the admin panel.

-If you completely updated the CAPTCHA interaction with your form the message will not be displayed any more.
+If you completely updated the CAPTCHA interaction with your form the message will not be displayed anymore.

-= Can I move the Captcha block in the comment form? =

-It depends on the comments form.
-If the hook call by means of which captcha works (after_comment_field or something like this) is present in the file comments.php, you can change captcha positioning by moving this hook call.

-Please find the file 'comments.php' in the theme and change position of the line `do_action( 'comment_form_after_fields' );` or any similar line - place it under the Submit button.
-In case there is no such hook in the comments file of your theme, then, unfortunately, this option is not available.
+= Spam bots getting past captcha and creating new user accounts =

+Unfortunately, there is no captcha that could provide 100% spam protection.
+Real people (and spammers) can get through captcha easily.
+Here is a list of simple recommendations to stop spam on your WordPress website:
+- Make sure that the Captcha plugin is installed, activated, updated to the latest version and integrated with your form(-s).
+- Enable all captcha protection complexity.
+Go to the plugin settings page and enable such options as Plus, Minus, Multiplication; enable Numbers, Images, and Words.
+- Try to submit the form(-s) with captcha (use the wrong answer to make sure that Captcha is working correctly).
+- Install and activate [Limit Attempts](https://bestwebsoft.com/products/wordpress/plugins/limit-attempts/?k=c6b924d096b75a288daf0e49a58f93c2) plugin to get additional anti-spam protection and low-down bots registration rate.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

 Please make sure that the problem hasn't been discussed yet on our forum (<https://support.bestwebsoft.com>).
 If no, please provide the following data along with your problem's description:

-1. the link to the page where the problem occurs
+- The link to the page where the problem occurs
-2. the name of the plugin and its version.
+- The name of the plugin and its version.
 If you are using a pro version - your order number.
-3. the version of your WordPress installation
+- The version of your WordPress installation
-4. copy and paste into the message your system status report.
-Please read more here: [Instruction on System Status](https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit)
+- Copy and paste into the message your system status report.
+Please read more here: [Instruction on System Status](https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/)

 == Screenshots ==